ekwachie/inna/README.md

-## INNA PHP MVC FRAMEWORK FOR PAYPERLEZ INC.
+## INNA PHP MVC FRAMEWORK

-INNA: is a php mvc minified framework for Payperlez Inc. new github
+INNA: is a php mvc minified framework.

+## HOW TO USE

+1. Clone the repo
+2. Rename env.example file to .env
+3. Setup your database connection in your .env file
+4. In your terminal do composer install to install requred packages